 - May 18 - June 27

 - Tours available on Saturday and Sunday only

-- Tours available daily (except special event days, and Wednesdays in July and August)
+- Tours available daily (except during special events)

 - Visitor Information Centre for the surrounding area

 Operated by Friends of the Ukrainian Village Society, the Kalyna Café serves a selection of traditional,

 handmade Ukrainian food, as well as contemporary snacks and refreshments.
 The Kalyna Café is located on the

 south side of the parking lot in the Silska Domiwka / Friends Hospitality Centre (Red Barn).

 The Kalyna Cafá is proud to serve traditional, handmade Ukrainian food such as pyrohy (perogies) from Baba's Own